Working across organisational boundaries with service communities

 It’s crucial you can talk to each other between meetings.
 This will help you strengthen relationships, get feedback or input on your work and make sure everyone maintains the same understanding of what you’re doing.

 Setting up digital channels is usually the best way of making this happen.
 For example, you could:

 - set up a Google group, which acts as an online forum and email list

 - create a Slack channel for everyone to use

 - arrange workshops and calls that everyone can dial into

 Sharing things like documents and calendars can be tricky, as departments tend to use a range of different admin systems.

 HM Revenue and Customs (HMRC) and the Department for Work and Pensions (DWP) faced this challenge when they worked together on the Check your State Pension service.

-For instance, the DWP members of the team initially couldn’t access HMRC’s project management tools.
+The DWP members of the team initially couldn’t access HMRC’s project management tools.
 The team got access for their DWP colleagues by providing HMRC email addresses for them to use during the project.

 And where possible, work in the open and publish things on the internet.
 Anyone can access a blog post.